Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Introduction

-\underline{\scshape A common design paradigm.} For clarity, we include a common paradigm for DKG protocols.
+{\bf Existing DKGs are practically infeasible at a whole-chain scale.} Let us first briefly introduce the common paradigm for DKG protocols, which subsumes most DKG constructions, including \cite{Pedersen91, GennaroJKR07, KateZG10, TomescuCZAPGD20, ZhangXHSZ22}, to illustrate the astronomical communication and computation costs of existing DKGs in a large scale.

 In a nutshell, among $n$ participants where up to $t$ could be adversarial, each participant $P_i$ selects a $t$-degree polynomial $f_i$ to define $sk^{(i)}= f_i(0)$.
-They then {\em deliver} the share $sk_j^{(i)}= f_i(j)$ to other $P_j$ and \textit{broadcast} a commitment, $\mathsf{com}_i$, for the polynomial $f_i(X)$.
-Participants validate received shares and collectively engage in a {\em complaint} phase, where they \textit{broadcast} complaints and identify the set $\mathbb{J}\in [n]$ ensuring that all transmitted secret shares are valid.
-The final secret share for $P_i$ is $sk_i = \sum_{j\in \mathbb{J}} sk_i^{(j)}$, and the aggregate secret key is $sk = \sum_{j\in \mathbb{J}} sk^{(j)}$.
+They then {deliver} the share (as a dealer of a verifiable secret sharing (VSS) \cite{Pedersen91}) $sk_j^{(i)}= f_i(j)$ to other $P_j$ and \textit{broadcast} \footnote{Broadcast satisfies \textit{agreement}, i.e., all parties receive the same message even when the sender is malicious.
+Thus, it is more complicated and expensive than multicast.} a commitment, $\mathsf{com}_i$, for the polynomial $f_i(X)$.
+Then, each participant $P_j$ could verify if $sk_j^{(i)}$ is a valid share w.r.t. $\mathsf{com}_i$; If there are invalid shares, the participants will collectively engage in a {\em complaint} phase, where they \textit{broadcast} complaints and identify the set of qualified dealers $\mathsf{Qual} \subset [n]$, ensuring that all transmitted secret shares are valid.
+The final secret share for $P_i$ is $sk_i = \sum_{j\in \mathsf{Qual}} sk_i^{(j)}$, and the aggregate secret key is $sk = \sum_{j\in \mathsf{Qual}} sk^{(j)}$.

-\underline{\scshape Burden on broadcast.} Broadcast channels are essential for DKG protocols to help users reach consensus.
-Two prominent approaches to a broadcast channel include the use of Byzantine broadcast (BB) protocols \cite{ChenM19, DolevR82} or the utilization of pre-existing infrastructure like blockchains.
-Implementing a large-scale BB protocol can be intricate and susceptible to errors, making the use of established blockchains an attractive, simpler, and modular alternative.
-This blockchain-based approach naturally aligns with various applications \cite{Makerdao, Veramo, WildLeaks}.

-For blockchain-based broadcast channels, we care about blockchain's on-chain storage which is a scarce resource.
-However, existing DKG schemes incur a large $O(n^{2}\secpar)$ on-chain storage: traditional schemes \cite{Pedersen91, GennaroJKR07} employing $O(n\secpar)$-sized polynomial commitments would require quadratic storage during the \textit{delivery} phase already, while schemes with advanced $O(\secpar)$-size polynomial commitments \cite{KateZG10, ZhangXHSZ22} still would cost $O(n^{2}\secpar)$ storage during the \textit{complaint} phase in the face of $t=\Theta(n)$ Byzantine adversaries.
-It's worth noting that even though worst-case complaint phases are infrequent occurrences, they must remain feasibly manageable – this is not just a matter of efficiency but also a significant security consideration.
-Improving the worst-case performance is the major open problem left by previous work \cite{TomescuCZAPGD20}.

-\underline{\scshape Burden on computation.} The computation overhead for verifying shares constitutes another bottleneck.
-Almost all designs necessitate $O(n^2)$ group exponentiation operations.
-Similar to our discussion about broadcast, traditional schemes require $O(n)$ group exponentiation operations for verifying a single share, resulting in a quadratic computational cost for the \textit{delivery} phase.
-Advanced schemes still require $O(n^2)$ group exponentiation during the \textit{complaint} phase.